jiamin-dai/jiamin-dai.github.io/index.md

 ## News
 ### 2024:

-*   NOV: collaborate on a new AGE-WELL grant with Joanna McGrenere and Vered Shwartz
+*   NOV: collaborate on a newly awarded AGE-WELL grant with Joanna McGrenere and Vered Shwartz
 *   OCT: co-organize a fintech workshop at ASSETS’24
 *   MAY: serve on the ASSETS'24 Program Committee
 *   MAY: attend CHI'24 in Honolulu